bmcginnis827/prosop-wiki-localsettings/README.md

-Open the file with nano editor and make any changes: `nano /home/wikibase/LocalSettings.php`
+Open the file with nano editor and make any changes (use your arrow keys to navigate around): `nano /home/wikibase/LocalSettings.php`

 To save your edits, press `Ctrl + X` then press `Y`.
 Press `N` if you don't wish to save them/